CyberFlameGO/svnpython/Doc/library/os.rst

 .. data:: EX_NOPERM

    Exit code that means that there were insufficient permissions to perform the operation (but not intended for file system problems).
-Availability: Unix.
+Availability: Macintosh, Unix.

    .. versionadded:: 2.3